mroxso/zap-goals/README.md

-# MKStack
+# Zap Goals

-**The Complete Framework for Building Nostr Clients with AI**
+**A Nostr-based fundraising platform for creators and projects.**

-MKStack is an AI-powered framework for building Nostr applications with React 18.x, TailwindCSS 3.x, Vite, shadcn/ui, and Nostrify.
-Build powerful Nostr applications with AI-first development - from social feeds to private messaging, MKStack provides everything you need to create decentralized apps on the Nostr protocol.
+Zap Goals is a decentralized fundraising application built on the Nostr protocol.
+It allows anyone to create and share fundraising goals, and receive support from the community through Bitcoin Lightning "zaps".
+This project was built with MKStack

 ## 🚀 Quick Start